✦ History & landscapes

 The natural pit stop

-The Plains of Abraham and Carrera Café form one of Quebec City's best circuits.
+The Plains of Abraham and Carrera Café form one of the best tours in Quebec.
 Fresh air and exceptional coffee, history and flavors, space and warmth.

 Plains of Abraham + Carrera Café

 Morning on the Plains, brunch at Carrera.
 Or evening at the Festival on the Plains, night owl at Carrera.
-The perfect circuit for visitors and locals alike.
-Two complementary addresses, one rhythm: that of Quebec City.
+The perfect tour for visitors and locals alike.
+Two complementary addresses, one rhythm: that of Quebec.

 The Plains of Abraham in the morning, Carrera Café for brunch.
 A Quebec day in all its splendor.